All Episodes

 He was nominated by Reagan.

-This is the equivalent of Reagan writing an opinion and and changing is that this is profound.
+This is the equivalent of Reagan writing an opinion and changing.

 The right to be free from federal regulation is not absolute and yields to the imperative that Congress be free to forge national solutions to national problems, no matter how local or seemingly passive their individual origin.